-Priority date for filing required financial aid forms: January 1st

-Deadline for filing required financial aid forms: N/A
+Priority date for filing required financial aid forms: January 1 Deadline for filing required financial aid forms: N/A a.)

-No deadline for filing required forms (applications processed on a rolling basis): YES a.)
 Students notified on or about (date): N/A b.)
-Students notified on a rolling basis: X Yes No If yes, starting date: October 1st
+Students notified on a rolling basis: X Yes No If yes, starting date: October 1